-As suggested by the trends of the market and COVID-19, flexibility in education is one of the main deciding factors for students when enrolling for a higher education.
+As suggested by the trends of the market, flexibility in education is one of the main deciding factors for students when enrolling for a higher education.
 The technological advancements have made it possible to deliver engaging and immersive learning.
 The emerging blended learning approaches stipulates institutions to bring in blended experiences that include simulations, role plays, webinars from industry experts, lectures, games, coaching and mentoring, online learning etc. A combination of such experiences will build both hard and soft skills of the students and prepare them for the future jobs.

-Technology continues to enable teachers to engage their students in ever-increasing ways.
+Technology continues to enable tutors to engage students in ever-increasing ways.
 Online tools for learning can make education more democratic, allowing a wider variety of students to have a voice.
-Classes once delivered face-to-face are now being replaced by online activities and discussions.
-Research comparing students' experience and learning in these two modalities shows that students, whilst appreciating the convenience of completing activities online, prefer engaging face-to-face for discussions.
+A combination of face to face and live online classes are becoming more popular and highly regarded by many students.